Hello, my name is Richard and I am a Integrative Counsellor working within a Psychodynamic and Person Centred framework.

 As a practitioner I am interested in your past experiences and how they may be affecting your life and relationships today.
 My role is to support and guide you as you explore how you have developed and we can look at how you can make changes so that as you move forward you do so as the best version of yourself.

-I have eight years experience working as a Counsellor within the NHS mental health sector and charitable counselling organisations.
+I have worked as a Counsellor since 2009 and have experience of working within the NHS mental health sector and charitable counselling organisations.

 I am a registered member of the British Association of Counselling and Psychotherapy (MBACP) and can be found on the BACP website for professionally registered therapists.
 I work with adults with a wide range of issues including anxiety, depression, relationship issues, self esteem, identity issues, anger and bereavement; for short or long term counselling.